Our Board members

 The CEO of HomeStart Finance for 20 years, Gary was most recently State Manager, South Australia for Community Housing Ltd.

-With more than 15 years experience as Executive Director in State Government, Christine has experience in infrastructure planning, policy and reform, economic policy, trade and industry development and Commonwealth-State relations.
+With more than 20 years as an executive in SA Government, Christine has experience in infrastructure planning and policy, public sector reform, economic policy, trade and industry development and Commonwealth-State relations.

 Christine is a graduate of the Australian Institute of Company Directors Company Directors Course with Economics Honours from the University of Adelaide and brings extensive experience in reporting to, and supporting, high-level advisory boards.

-Gary Bonato is a registered architect and practice principal with over 29 years' experience as an architect and as a company director and managing director.
+Gary Bonato is a registered architect and practice principal with over 30 years of experience as an architect, company director and managing director.

 He has undertaken numerous architectural and construction projects ranging from small residential, to larger commercial projects in the private and public sectors, nationally and internationally.